jwulf/discourse-query-db/README.md

 At the moment, the only thing that can be queried is "_how many times did X happen each month_".

 These queries are written in Javascript.
 The `query` function receives an [entire topic](https://docs.discourse.org/#tag/Topics/paths/~1t~1{id}.json/get), including all the posts in the topic.
 The query function should return `true` or a number if the topic should count toward the results, and `false` if it should not.
-If you return true, it will add 1 to the result.
+If you return `true`, it will add 1 to the result.
+If you return a number, it will add that number to the result.

 Here is an example query, one that counts how many questions were asked in the Forum on a Monday in 2019 or 2020, and contained the word "javascript":